GreenPowerMonitor/reffectory/docs/api.md

 the values associated to some given keys.

 ## `register-events-delegation!`
-This function makes the handling of the vector of event identifiers it receives as its first parameter to be delegated to the event handler associated with the event identifier it receives as its second parameter.
+This function delegates the handling of the vector of event identifiers it receives as its first parameter to the event handler associated with the event identifier it receives as its second parameter.

 Example:
 ```clj